ThembaTman0/ThembaTman0/README.md

 ## About

-I am a Java backend engineer with 3+ years of experience building and maintaining systems in the forex and payments domain at First National Bank (FNB).
+I am a Java backend engineer with 3+ years of experience building and maintaining systems in the forex and cross-border payments domain at First National Bank (FNB).

-I work on backend services supporting foreign exchange transactions and cross-border payments, where correctness, consistency, and reliability are critical.
-My focus is on building clean, maintainable services with Spring Boot and designing APIs that perform well in distributed environments.
+I work on backend services supporting real-time cross-border payments and FNB's migration from SWIFT MT to ISO 20022 MX messaging, where correctness, schema strictness and message integrity are non-negotiable.
+My day-to-day stack is Spring Boot and Java EE (with Apache Wicket still doing real work in production), and I design APIs that hold up in distributed, high-throughput environments.

-I have practical experience with transaction boundaries, concurrency, and system behaviour under load, and I apply this when designing and improving backend systems.
+I have practical experience with transaction boundaries, message queue reliability, and system behaviour under load, and I apply this when designing and improving backend systems.

 ---

 ## Experience Highlights

-* Developed and maintained Spring Boot microservices supporting forex and payment systems
+* Built and maintained Spring Boot microservices for FNB's real-time cross-border payments platform (TCIB), now integrated with three regional banking partners across the SADC region
-* Worked on systems handling cross-border and high-value financial transactions
-* Improved performance of backend processes related to international payments
-* Designed and maintained REST APIs used across internal services
-* Contributed to system stability and compliance-focused initiatives
+* Delivered core services for FNB's bank-wide migration from SWIFT MT to ISO 20022 MX messaging, including Spring Boot transformation microservices with XSD validation enforced at the inbound boundary
+* Built the Spring Boot API connecting FNB's Illicit Flow Fraud Model into the live payments pipeline, which I also support in production
+* Carry an on-call production support rotation and mentor two junior developers through fortnightly code reviews
+* Work daily with REST and SOAP APIs, XML/XSD and JAXB, given how much of payments messaging still runs on strict schemas
-* Containerized services using Docker for consistent deployment
+* Containerised services using Docker for consistent deployment
-* Collaborated in Agile teams delivering production-ready features

 ---